 Individuals interested in completing Master Gardener training without a volunteer commitment may enroll for the coursework under the Colorado Gardener Certificate, CGC, enrollment option.
 The Colorado Gardener Certificate program requires a fall application followed by winter and spring training classes.
 Tuition without a volunteer commitment in 2018 was $530.
 Individuals who were not selected as CMG volunteers may enroll as Colorado Gardener Certificate students.
-Applications are due by November 30, 2018, and payment is due by December 31, 2018 or you will incur a late fee.
+Applications should become available in September.
+If you would like to be added to our notification list, please contact Katie Dunker.

 Students who are accepted into the Colorado Master Gardener program and complete the required volunteer commitment, become Colorado Master Gardeners.
 The title Colorado Master Gardener is a registered service mark of Colorado State University Extension.
 It is used to identify volunteers serving in official CSU Extension activities.
 It may not be used to infer credentials, imply endorsement of a private business, or used on marketing materials of a business.
 Students who choose the Colorado Gardener Certificate option will not become Colorado Master Gardeners upon completion of the training.